| A

 damage exceeds a stated percentage. |

-WITH PARTICULAR AVERAGE (WPA) |
+| WITH PARTICULAR AVERAGE (WPA) | An insurance term meaning that

 partial loss or damage of goods is insured.
 The damage generally